HTB Certified Active Directory Pentesting Expert is live! (25% OFF on Gold Annual Plan — for a limited time!) Learn More

 This Hack The Box Academy module is focused on pinpointing attacks on Windows and Active Directory.
 Utilizing Splunk as the cornerstone for investigation, this training will arm participants with the expertise to adeptly identify Windows-based threats leveraging Windows Event Logs and Zeek network logs.
 Furthermore, participants will benefit from actual PCAP files associated with the discussed Windows and Active Directory attacks, enhancing their understanding of the respective attack patterns and techniques.

-Created by Volfar
+Created by Volfar_1

 Co-Authors: leoleg97